nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

-A more convoluted example using also an '@:initStruct' class.
+A more convoluted example using also an '@:initStruct' class allows Object style initialization of the class.

 ```Haxe
 function main() {
   var test: Test = cast { message: "Haxe is Great!"};